HenrikFricke/go-lifecycle/README.md

 # go-lifecycle

+## Usage

+This project uses [gopkg](http://labix.org/gopkg.in) to handle versioning.
+Find more information about how to install and where to find the API documentation [here](http://gopkg.in/henrikfricke/go-lifecycle.v1).

 ## About the project

 This project is inspired by the [Lifecycle](https://serverless.com/blog/writing-serverless-plugins/#lifecycle-events) of the [Serverless Framework](https://serverless.com/).
 The Serverless CLI handles plugins, which are able to hook before or after a process.
 Every plugin is also a process in the lifecycle, so other plugins can hook before or after a plugin as well.
 I really liked the way how Serverless build the plugin architecture and I wanted to think about how to achieve this process management in Go.